 How much does the trip cost?

 This covers your airfare, in-country transportation, lodging, and most meals.
 At the end of the trip, we take the team for a short safari to see some of Africa's wildlife, and this is included in the cost.
-Keeping costs limited to $3,000 is very challenging, and we work extremely hard to ensure that every dollar is wisely used.
+Keeping costs down is very challenging, and we work extremely hard to ensure that every dollar is wisely used.
 We also ensure that clean water is provided for the team in your room and everywhere we go.

 Does that include all of the meals?

 Most of your meals will be covered.
 Breakfast and dinner will be provided everyday.
 During our clinic days, our Kenyan team will provide us fruit and sodas, but we typically will eat snacks through lunch.